 This page describes preemptible virtual machine (VM) instances.
-To learn how to create a preemptible instance, read Creating a Preemptible Instance.
-To learn more about instances in general, read the Virtual Machine Instances documentation.
+To learn how to create a preemptible instance, read Create and use preemptible VMs.
+To learn more about instances in general, read the Virtual machine instances documentation.

 What is a preemptible instance?

-A preemptible VM is an instance that you can create and run at a much lower price—a 60-91% discount—compared to the price of standard VMs.
-However, Compute Engine might terminate (preempt) these instances if it requires access to those resources for other tasks.
-Preemptible instances are excess Compute Engine capacity so their availability varies with usage.
+Preemptible VM instances are available at much lower price—a 60-91% discount—compared to the price of standard VMs.
+However, Compute Engine might stop (preempt) these instances if it needs to reclaim the compute capacity for allocation to other VMs.
+Preemptible instances use excess Compute Engine capacity, so their availability varies with usage.

-If your applications are fault-tolerant and can withstand possible instance preemptions, then preemptible instances can reduce your Compute Engine costs significantly.
+If your apps are fault-tolerant and can withstand possible instance preemptions, then preemptible instances can reduce your Compute Engine costs significantly.
 For example, batch processing jobs can run on preemptible instances.
-If some of those instances terminate during processing, the job slows but does not completely stop.
-Preemptible instances complete your batch processing tasks without placing additional workload on your existing instances, and without requiring you to pay full price for additional normal instances.
+If some of those instances stop during processing, the job slows but does not completely stop.
+Preemptible instances complete your batch processing tasks without placing additional workload on your existing instances and without requiring you to pay full price for additional normal instances.

 Preemptible instance limitations

-- Compute Engine might terminate preemptible instances at any time due to system events.
-The probability that Compute Engine will terminate a preemptible instance for a system event is generally low, but might vary from day to day and from zone to zone depending on current conditions.
+- Compute Engine might stop preemptible instances at any time due to system events.
+The probability that Compute Engine stops a preemptible instance for a system event is generally low, but might vary from day to day and from zone to zone depending on current conditions.

-- Compute Engine always terminates preemptible instances after they run for 24 hours.
+- Compute Engine always stops preemptible instances after they run for 24 hours.
 Certain actions reset this 24-hour counter.

 - Preemptible instances are finite Compute Engine resources, so they might not always be available.

 - Preemptible instances can't live migrate to a regular VM instance, or be set to automatically restart when there is a maintenance event.

-- Due to the above limitations, preemptible instances are not covered by any Service Level Agreement (and, for clarity, are excluded from the Google Compute Engine SLA).
+- Due to the preceding limitations, preemptible instances are not covered by any Service Level Agreement and are excluded from the Compute Engine SLA.